 And yes….I saw miracles!

 What are the false vines in your life?
 Do you rely more on these false vines in your life or God?
-Potential false vines; material things, acquired knowledge, control, money, abilities & talents, power etc. It’s endless.
+Potential false vines linked to ones identity; material things, acquired knowledge, control, money, abilities and talents, power etc. It’s endless.

 Ask the Holy Spirit to reveal your false vines and then be open to the Good Gardner coming in with the pruning shears.